inovex/external-dns-openstack-webhook/README.md

       secretName: oscloudsyaml
 ```

-The referenced `extraVolumeMount` points to a `Secret` containing the `clouds.yaml` file, which provides the OpenStack Keystone credentials to the webhook provider.
-While it seems cumbersome to require a file instead of the commonly used `OS_*` environment variables, the use of a `clouds.yaml` file offers more structure, capabilities and allows for better validation.
+The referenced `extraVolumeMount` points to a `Secret` containing a [`clouds.yaml` file](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#clouds-yaml),
+which provides the OpenStack Keystone credentials to the webhook provider.
+`OS_*` environment variables are not supported for configuration, since the use of a `clouds.yaml` file offers more structure, capabilities and allows for better validation.
+The one exception to this is `OS_CLOUD` for setting the name of the cloud in `clouds.yaml` to use.

-The following example is a basic example of such a file, using `openstack` as the cloud name (which is the default used by this webhook):
+The following example is a basic example of a `clouds.yaml` file, using `openstack` as the cloud name (the default used by this webhook):

 ```yaml
 clouds: